 This was about the time, he got introduced, applied and selected to the India Fellow program.
 A commune run, young people’s fellowship giving a year of intense experience and catalyse their leadership trajectories.
 Surya joined them and as part of the fellowship was placed as an apprentice to Sonam Wangchuk – a dynamic and brilliant Ladakhi leader working in improving education and environment in the community.

 This was it.
-Not a watershed moment, but definitely a defining one.
 The next year, everything Surya had learnt as a Math student and aspired to understand as a fellow about humanities, socio-climactic challenges, design thinking and problem solving, testing his endurance like never before and his true calling fell in perfect order.
 He got engaged in the project to set up an Alternative Mountain University that conducts research & development and higher educational courses for Himalayan youth in mountain studies and climate change adaptation strategies under the mentorship of Sonam Wangchuk.
 Within this, the Ice Stupa Artificial Glacier work happened; which was a pilot to see if water could be harnessed to bring it to the valley when it required the most – early summers.

 As the pilot progressed, the scientists’ world was keen.
 The solutions to the global warming threats are bound to come from a symbiosis between the research world and practitioners.
 The Ice Stupa team, Sonam and Surya found themselves at the cusp of it all.
 They were beginning to make noise with the innovations and a very few in the world to be doing so.